Trump rips media, repeats 'enemy of the people' line

-President Trump mocked and disparaged the news media on Friday in a speech at the Conservative Political Action Conference, repeating his attack that they represent "the enemy of the people."
+President Trump mocked and disparaged the news media on Friday in a speech at the Conservative Political Action Conference, repeating his attack that much of the press represents "the enemy of the people."

 "I want you all to know that we are fighting the fake news," Trump told attendees.